-Where turnover is less than R1.5 million in a 12 month period, VAT returns may be rendered every four months.
-Where turnover is less than R30 million in a 12 month period.
-VAT returns may be rendered every two months.
-Turnover in excess of R30 million results in VAT returns having to be rendered every month.
-Farmers, with a turnover of less than R1,5 million may render VAT returns every six months.
+Where turnover is less than R1,5 million in a 12 month period, VAT returns may be rendered every four months.
+Where turnover is less than R30 million in a 12 month period, VAT returns may be rendered every two months.
+Where turnover exceeds R30 million a monthly VAT return is required to be rendered.
+Farmers, with a turnover of less than R1,5 million, may render VAT returns every six months.

 Normally a vendor accounts for VAT on an invoice basis.
-However, where turnover in a 12-month period is likely to be less than R2.5 million, the vendor can apply to be placed on a payments basis if the vendor is a natural person or an unincorporated body of persons whose members are natural persons.
-A tax invoice must reflect the purchaser's trade name and VAT registration number, if the value is in excess of R5 000 (2013: R3 000).
+Where turnover in a 12 month period is likely to be less than R2,5 million, the vendor can apply to be placed on a payments basis if the vendor is a natural person or an unincorporated body of persons whose members are natural persons.

+In addition to the general requirements, a tax invoice in excess of R5 000 (2013: R3 000) must reflect the purchaser's trade name and VAT registration number.